 Not exempt from duties and taxes

-The following is not exempt from duties and taxes
+The following is not exempt from customs duty and value added tax:

-- objects that have been used in the deceased business activities
+- objects that have been used in the business activities of the deceased

-- objects that have been received as advance inheritance
+- objects that have been received as an advance inheritance